-Everything about Chateau Cambon La Pelouse Haut Medoc, Bordeaux wine producer profile, with wine tasting notes, wine ratings, wine and food pairing tips, best vintages, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Cambon La Pelouse Haut Medoc, Bordeaux producer profile, with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Cambon La Pelouse History, Overview

 Chateau Cambon La Pelouse dates back to the 1700′s, when it founded by the Cambon family.
 Like numerous Bordeaux chateau, the estate has had numerous owners over the centuries.
 During the 1800’s, Chateau Cambon La Pelouse shared owners with Chateau Cantemerle.
 However, the true modern era begins when the property was purchased by Jean Pierre Marie, who added the small production wine, LAura de Cambon from vines planted in the Margaux appellation to his portfolio a decade later, in 2006.
 Claude Gros was the initial the consultant for the vineyard management and the wine making at L’Aura de Cambon.
 That changed in 2013, when the new owners brought in the noted consultant Hubert de Bouard of Chateau Angelus to act as their consultant, in the vineyards and the cellars.

 Chateau Cambon La Pelouse Vineyards, Terroir, Grapes, Winemaking